pmem/pmdk/doc/libpmem/pmem_is_pmem.3.md

 mapped file is actual pmem, or if **msync**() must be used to flush writes for the mapped range, is stored into \**is_pmemp*.

-The *flags* argument is a bitwise OR of zero or more of the following file creation flags:
+The *flags* argument is 0 or the bitwise OR of one or more of the following file creation flags:

 + **PMEM_FILE_CREATE** - Create the named file if it does not exist.